Esthyehenny/Metanoia/README.md

 **METANOIA WEBSITE REPOSITORY**

 Welcome to the Metanoia website repository!

-This repository contains the code and assets for the Metanoia website, a platform designed to assist people who are going through a difficult time or have lost their sense of purpose in life.
+Metanoia is a website that aims to assist people who are going through a difficult time or have lost their sense of purpose in life.
+This repository contains the source code for the website, and we welcome any contributions or feedback that can help us improve the website.

 Contributing